technusm1/mk_prob_2/README.md

 Owing to the above reasons, the benchmarking of `DomainUtil` modules has been done by pre-initializing the TLDs and suffixes to ensure that network latencies do not impact the tests.

+Basic improvements such as using avoiding string split and using string slices gets us to 4x.

 ## Benchmarks
 Benchmarks have been listed separately in this file: [benchmarks.md](./benchmarks.md).